cmbrandt/cxx-fundamentals/2_design_patterns.md

 * Defines the factory method, which returns an object of type Product

 ### Variations:
-* Class hierarchy where subclasses implement factory methods overrides
+* Class hierarchy where subclasses implement factory method overrides
-* Single class that implements a parameterized factory method
+* Concrete class that implements a parameterized factory method
 * Parameterized free function factory method

 ### Pros:
 * Familiarity (used in most well-designed OO systems)
-* Enables us to create differnt subclasses in a uniform way
+* Create different subclasses in a uniform way
 * Decouples object creation and their subsequent use

 ### Cons: